Building a ConfigMgr Lab from Scratch: Step 9

-Post 9, we have CM installed, now we need get some basic settings configured to make it work
+We now have CM installed, and we need to get some basic settings configured to make it work.

 Things we need to do now that we have a server

-I didn’t change much, but I did check Use a fallback site, Consent to pre-release features, and Enable admin service.
+I didn’t change much, but I did check to Use a fallback site, Consent to pre-release features, and Enable admin service.
 Probably won’t need the fallback set in this small lab, but doesn’t hurt.
-The other two are for future testing / dev in the lab
+The other two are for future testing/dev in the lab

 On the Client Upgrade tab, I’ve checked the box to upgrade all clients automatically (ACU)